gbopola/ip-tracker-vanilla-js/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Calculate the correct tip and total cost of the bill per person
+- See their own IP Address on the map on the initial page load
+- Search for any IP addresses or domains and see the key information and location

 ### Screenshot